COVESA/hierarchical_information_model/docs-gen/content/configuration_rule_set/basics.md

 such as a descriptive domain name, version, etc.

 A server may share the information of this file with a client that wants to discover what information the server manages.

+A HIM compliant server shall be able to read a HIM configuration file and from that access the forest of trees it defines.

+A HIM compliant tree must follow the HIM rule set.
+The project specifying this tree must also define the `domain` metadata for this tree, and it may provide a `public` URL to a file containing the complete tree, possible also multiple `public` URLs to renditions of the tree in different formats such as YAML, JSON, etc.

+The creation of a HIM configuration file is the responsibility of the HIM server implementor.

 ## Configuration node types